 With something as complicated as houses — everything is connected!

 Fast Forward To Today…

 Home Inspector Secrets will be dedicated to providing quality education on home maintenance, inspecting, improvement, and building science.

 There are major mistakes that homeowners can make that may cost thousands of dollars, threaten the value of the home, place a family in danger, and maybe even jeopardize a home’s pending or future sale.

 I have seen many real estate contracts fall apart because the homeowner didn’t maintain certain items—even small things that left a bad taste in the buyer’s mouths like a rotted window sill.

-My goal is to help homeowners understand that good home maintenance involves viewing your house as a whole system and improve the quality of the home ownership experience.
+My goal is to help homeowners understand that good home maintenance involves viewing your house as a whole system and improve the quality of the home ownership and maintenance experience.

 So let’s get started!